-SC CSRM Public and Agency Comments Respo
+SC CSRM Public and Agency Comments Response

 DMF

 16 Due to the lengthy time since the geophysical surveys occurred, the inaccuracy of those surveys (based on the outcome of the non-federal project), and the numerous storms that have occurred and potentially changed the distribution and character of sediment and hard bottom around the proposed borrow area, the DMF recommends that any areas proposed for dredging be reinvestigated to verify suitability as a borrow area and as a means to avoid and minimize impacts to hard bottom and their associated fauna and flora.
 Different methodology than used in the previous geophysical surveys may be needed to accurately characterize the benthic structure and community.
 If different methodology is used, the EA should include an explanation on how the results of the more recent surveys are more accurate.
-The Wilmington District conducted an evaluation of exist estimated volumes based on the original compatibility ar borrow areas G, H, L, N, O, and P. An additional bathym Geodynamics using Multi-Beam Echosounder (MBES) for this survey was to verify the existing conditions of the bor using volume analysis with those surveys acquired from in this survey and an interpolated surface was generated a more accurate depiction of volumetric change, the 201 parameters.
-The finalized surfaces, at 5 feet resolution, we dredge box delineations also included a rescreening of t containing >10 percent material retained on the composi- volumes were then recalculated utilizing ArcGIS (USACE the conditions at the time of sampling.
-Multiple geophysis the following: Topsail Geophysical Survey (Bathy/Sub Be Greenhorne & O'Mara; USACE 2011 Borrow Area A (Ba L, O, and P (Bathy/Sub bottom); 2013 Borrow Areas E, F included ground-truthing while Vibracore collection was of Vibracore collection was obtained in Borrow Areas A, O, occur in other borrow areas before being utilized for same and low-relief buffers established.
-In addition, a review of packages between known rock outcrops which can appen hardbottom in the geophysical data.
+The Wilmington District conducted an evaluation of existing data in 2020 which included a review of the estimated volumes based on the original compatibility analysis and a limited scope bathymetric survey for borrow areas G, H, L, N, O, and P. An additional bathymetric survey was conducted in March 2020 by Geodynamics using Multi-Beam Echosounder (MBES) for Borrow Areas G, H, L, N, O, and P. The purpose of this survey was to verify the existing conditions of the borrow areas and determine the magnitude of change using volume analysis with those surveys acquired from 2011-2013.
+A track line spacing of 400 feet was used in this survey and an interpolated surface was generated using Surfer 9 software.
+To reduce error and provide a more accurate depiction of volumetric change, the 2011-2013 data were re-gridded using the 2020 parameters.
+The finalized surfaces, at 5 feet resolution, were then exported to ArcGIS.
+Borings within the 2020 dredge box delineations also included a rescreening of the laboratory analysis to exclude those areas containing >10 percent material retained on the composite gravel sieves (#4, #3/8, and #3/4).
+Estimated volumes were then recalculated utilizing ArcGIS (USACE, 2020).
+Note that the existing boring logs represent the conditions at the time of sampling.
+Multiple geophysical surveys have been performed offshore including the following: Topsail Geophysical Survey (Bathy/Sub Bottom/Paleochannels) Ocean Surveys Inc. and Greenhorne & O'Mara; USACE 2011 Borrow Area A (Bathy/Sub Bottom); USACE 2011 Borrow Areas G, H, J, L, O, and P (Bathy/Sub bottom); 2013 Borrow Areas E, F, N, R, and S (Bathy/Sub bottom).
+Some of these included ground-truthing while Vibracore collection was used for ground-truthing other areas.
+Additional Vibracore collection was obtained in Borrow Areas A, O, and P and further Vibracore collection is scheduled to occur in other borrow areas before being utilized for sand nourishment.
+Hardbottom areas have been identified and low-relief buffers established.
+In addition, a r